 A Bit About Me...

-Rosie Callaghan has been taking the Canadian theatre scene by storm, and has no intention of stopping.
-She is a proud graduate of both Dawson College’s Professional Theatre Program (Valedictorian) and Randolph College for the Performing Arts.
-Upon graduating, she booked her first professional acting role as a Peek-a-Boo Girl and Clarinet Player in Centaur Theatre’s “Last Night at The Gayety”, written by legendary Montreal musical comedy duo Bowser and Blue.
-Since then, she has worked consistently in both Montreal and Toronto, jumping back and forth as need be.
-Rosie has been part of the development of many new works, and considers it a specialty within her craft.
-Some development credits include The Hockey Sweater (Segal Centre), Momento Mori, A Curious Life, and The Woods Witch (Playwrights Workshop Montreal) and as part of the Fringe hit “Captain Aurora”.
-Notable credits include “Uncovered: The Music of ABBA” (Musical Stage CO.), “April Fools" (Segal Centre), “It Shoulda Been You” (Segal Centre/DWYT), “Frankenstein” (Segal/Kidoons/Geordie Theatre), “Robin Hood: The Great Escape” (Festival Antigonish), 2 National Tours, and she just finished her first season with the Gros Morne Theatre Festival in Cow Head, Newfoundland.
+Rosie Callaghan is a proud graduate of both Dawson College’s Professional Theatre Program (Valedictorian) and Randolph College for the Performing Arts.
+Since graduating, she has worked on stages across Canada including, The Segal Centre, The Musical Stage Company, RMTC, The Grand, Port Hope Capitol, The Centaur, and Two Planks and a Passion.
+Along with her professional credits, Rosie has been part of the development of many new works, and considers it a specialty within her craft.
+Some development credits include The Hockey Sweater (Segal Centre), Momento Mori, A Curious Life, Trixie Parker Finds a Boyfriend, The Woods Witch (Playwrights Workshop Montreal) and as part of the Fringe hit “Captain Aurora”.
+Notable credits include “Clue” (Royal Manitoba Theatre Centre/Grand Theatre) “Uncovered: The Music of ABBA”, "Now What?"
+(Musical Stage CO.), “April Fools" “It Shoulda Been You” (Segal Centre), “Frankenstein” (Segal/Kidoons/Geordie Theatre), “Rumour Has It” (Capitol Port Hope), “Antigone", "Wind In The Willows" (Two Planks and a Passion), “Robin Hood: The Great Escape” (Festival Antigonish), "Neddy Norris Night", "Ed 'n' Ed's New BNB" (GMTF), and 2 National Tours.

-Besides theatre, Rosie also has had great success in commercial voice over, having done spots for Via Rail, Air Canada, Lotto Quebec, Spotify, Desjardins, and Circle K, among many others.
+Besides theatre, Rosie also has had great success in commercial voice over, having done campaigns for Via Rail, Air Canada, Lotto Quebec, Spotify, Desjardins, and Circle K, among many others.